 The Many Moods You’ll Have on Thanksgiving, as Illustrated by Half-Inflated Macy’s Balloons

 No holiday tradition is more honored than the Macy’s Thanksgiving Day Parade.
-Except, you know, watching the chaos of the annual family dinner unfold in real time.
-Here, 15 phases of Turkey Day that we’re all too familiar with.
-(Images courtesy of Wednesday night's balloon inflation, which you should totally check out for more hilarity.)
+Except, you know, watching the chaos of the annual family dinner unfold in real-time.
+Here, 17 phases of Turkey Day that we’re all too familiar with.
+(Images courtesy of the annual Wednesday-night balloon inflation, which you should totally check out for more hilarity.)

 When your grandma asks in front of everyone if you’re “seeing anyone special.”